The Hudson River

 History of the Hudson River

-The Hudson River was originally inhabited and traveled by Native American peoples long before European exploration.
-In 1609, English explorer Henry Hudson sailed up the river while working for the Dutch East India Company, leading to European settlement and the eventual establishment of New Amsterdam, which later became New York City.
+The Hudson River corridor was home to Native American peoples for thousands of years before European exploration, including Lenape, Mahican, and related communities that used the waterway for travel, fishing, and trade.
+In 1609, Henry Hudson sailed up the river while working for the Dutch East India Company, helping open the area to Dutch colonial expansion and the later rise of New Amsterdam, which became New York City.

-In the 1800s, the Hudson River became a major transportation corridor during the rise of steamships, railroads, and industrialization.
+In the 1800s, the Hudson River became a major transportation corridor linked to steamships, railroads, industrialization, and the Erie Canal system.
 It also inspired the famous Hudson River School art movement, known for dramatic landscape paintings celebrating the beauty of the American wilderness.

 The Hudson River as a Tidal Estuary

-This creates a rich and complex ecosystem that supports fish, birds, wetlands, and marine life.
-Species such as striped bass, Atlantic sturgeon, and bald eagles are associated with the Hudson River ecosystem.
+This helps support a rich ecosystem of fish, birds, wetlands, and shoreline habitat.
+Species commonly associated with the Hudson River include striped bass, Atlantic sturgeon, and bald eagles.

 Major Bridges and Crossings